top of page

 If you are not sleeping well, here are a few suggestions that may help:

 1. Go to bed at the same time each night and get up at the same time each morning.
-Do not take naps so there is a greater chance that you will be sleepy at bedtime.
+Do not take naps late in the day so there is a greater chance that you will be sleepy at bedtime.

 2. Limit your exposure to the computer and phone screen at bedtime because they are stimulating.